Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 Will the repayments on my loan change?

-No. If you make your monthly repayment on time, your repayment won’t change if the proposed transfer takes effect on 1 May 2025, and as long as you don’t have any outstanding payments when your account transfers on to NatWest systems, expected towards the end of 2025, and you pay on time after that.
+No. If you make your monthly repayment on time, your repayment won’t change, and as long as you don’t have any outstanding payments when your account transfers on to NatWest systems, expected towards the end of 2025, and you pay on time after that.

 Will my savings interest rate change?